2sic/2sxc/Src/Docs/web-api/index.md

 1. Move specs/web-api index to here
 1. fix all links
-1. move how-to web-api
-1. fix all links
 1. Move 2sxc-wiki
 1. fix all links

 1. overview how it's used - 2sxc backend, various users - and in-2sxc help

-1. create page for Query REST
+1. create page for Query Read

 1. Create page for consuming Custom WebApis

 1. Create page for creating custom WebApis
 1. Create page about context & headers
 1. Create page about security
 1. Create page about JS API to use this?

-1. polymorphism in web-api
+1. create page about AsDynamic, AsList, AsEntity?

 ## Conventions Used